jonathanwee/Sensor-Integration/README.md

 Terabee Tof:
--SpectraMain      : To call all packets -moduleNeoSpectra : Packets.
+-SpectraMain      : To call all packets -moduleNeoSpectra : Packet information.
 Refer to SDK page 23 -serverBluetooth  : Not in use

 Spectrography: